-JLR drives in all electric SUV I-PACE in India with price starting at Rs 1.05 cr | Business
+JLR drives in all electric SUV I-Pace in India with price starting at Rs 1.05 cr | Business

-Jaguar Land Rover India on Tuesday launched its fully electric SUV Jaguar I-PACE in India, with a price starting at Rs 1.05 crore (ex-showroom).
+Jaguar Land Rover India on Tuesday launched its fully electric SUV Jaguar I-PACE in India with a price starting at Rs 1.05 crore (ex-showroom), marking its presence in the country's luxury EV segment.

+Bullish on the government support for electric vehicle (EV), the company said setting up of fast charging network could lead to the quick adoption of such pollution-free vehicle across the country.

+''In terms of the policy to promote EVs, we feel that the Central Government and some state governments are on the right track.
+Further, areas, where policy push may expedite the adoption of EV's, are setting up of fast-charging network across the country, including in residential societies and buildings, bringing down the initial acquisition cost of EVs,'' Jaguar Land Rover India President and Managing Director Rohit Suri told PTI.

 Jaguar I-PACE is powered by a 90 kWh battery that delivers 294 kW power and 696 Nm torque, allowing it to accelerate from 0-100 km/h in just 4.8 seconds.